-In Fig. 1, Data system automatically downloads GNSS observations and input tables for data analysis; the analysis system performs routine data analysis and provides parameter estimations; the products system generate all GNSS products in given internal and external formats.
+In Fig. 1, data system automatically downloads GNSS observations and input tables for data analysis; the analysis system performs routine data analysis and provides parameter estimations; the products system generate all GNSS products in given internal and external formats.

-Using the above platform, routine data analysis is performed using the IGS network with ~110 stations and CMONOC network with ~260 stations.
-The following figures illustrate the two networks.
+Using the above platform, routine data analysis is performed using the IGS network with ~ 110 stations and CMONOC network with ~ 260 stations.
+Figures 2 and 3 illustrate the two networks.